mitsuba-renderer/mitsuba3/docs/src/developer_guide/building_documentation.rst

     and ``python_api.rst`` which include different parts of the extracted RST to form the final API documentation.

-    .. note:: This step is only necessary if documentation/comments has be changed in the header files.
+    .. note:: This step is only necessary if documentation/comments have changed in the header files.
 It should be ran after calling ``make docstrings`` and rebuilding the python bindings.